StackExchange/dnscontrol/docs/_providers/vultr.md

 ## Configuration

-In your providers config json file you must include a Vultr personal access token:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `VULTR` along with a Vultr personal access token.

+Example:

 ```json
 {